-Avaya IX-CC, a Contact-Centre-as-a-Service platform, will be available on Azure, hosted in Microsoft’s cloud data centres in Abu Dhabi and Dubai.
+Avaya IX-CC, a Contact-Centre-as-a-Service platform, will be available on Azure, hosted in Microsoft's cloud data centers in Abu Dhabi and Dubai.

 The service will be introduced initially in the Arab Gulf region with plans to expand the offer to other global regions in the future.

 Avaya international CTO Ahmed Helmy says, “Our partnership with Microsoft allows us to expand our applications on a cloud-based microservices architecture and platform – giving our customers the flexibility in deployment.
 They will also have the assurance and flexibility to run their workloads across multiple clouds.”